diorsolutions/tic-tac-toe/README.md

 ```
 ## 🤝 Contributing

-**Pull requests are welcome.
-For major changes, please open an issue first to discuss what you’d like to change.**
+Pull requests are welcome.
+If you plan a significant change, please open an issue to discuss it first.

+1. Fork the repo
+2. Create a feature branch: `git checkout -b feat/amazing-thing`
+3. Commit with clear messages
+4. Push and open a PR

+## 🗺️ Roadmap

+- [ ] Online multiplayer (WebSockets / Supabase Realtime)
+- [ ] Spectator mode & clean rematch flow
+- [ ] Single-player AI (minimax with heuristics)
+- [ ] PWA (installable + offline support)
+- [ ] Profiles & persistent leaderboard
+- [ ] Theming (light/dark/system) & animation polish
+- [ ] Full a11y pass (keyboard + screen readers)
+- [ ] i18n (EN / UZ)

+## 🐛 Issues & Feedback

+Spotted a bug or have an idea?
+Open an issue with steps to reproduce or a short proposal.
+Clear context = faster fixes.

+## ⭐ Support

+If this project helps you, please ⭐ the repo.
+It signals usefulness and guides future work.

+## 📄 License

+Apache 2.0 License — see `LICENSE` for details.

-## 💡 Inspiration
+## 🙌 Acknowledgments

+Built with Next.js, React, Tailwind CSS, Radix UI, and Lucide.
-**A simple idea — the classic Tic Tac Toe — reimagined with a modern web stack.
-Perfect as a playground for experimenting with the newest versions of React, Next.js, and Tailwind.**
+Inspired by the classic Tic Tac Toe—reimagined as a modern playground for experimenting with the latest frontend tooling.
->>>>>>> bc22c96b613266123a11903a2aa056954efd97ce